-The associates had no contingent liabilities or capital commitments as at 31 December 2019 and 2018.
+The associates had no contingent liabilities or capital commitments as at 31 December 2020 and 2019.

-19. OTHER INVESTMENT
+18. OTHER INVESTMENT

-Group and Company
+Group and Group and Company

-2019 2018
+2020 2019

 \$'000 \$'000

-Equity instrument designated at fair value through OCI
+Equity instrument designated at FVOCI

 Non-listed equity investment

 CityClinic Asia Investments Pte.
-Ltd. ("CCAI") 1,285
+Ltd. 3,041 1,285

-Equity instrument designated at fair value through OCI includes investment in equity shares of a non-listed company, CCAI.
-The Company holds non-controlling interests of 12% in CCAI.
-The investment was irrevocably designated at fair value through OCI as the Company considers the investment to be strategic in nature.
+Equity instrument designated at FVOCI includes investment in equity shares of a non-listed company, CCAI.
+The Company holds non-controlling interests of 14% (2019: 12%) in CCAI.
+The investment was irrevocably designated at FVOCI as the Company considers the investment to be strategic in nature.